dmsul/site-source/content/pages/tutorial_git_3branches.rst

     Hello, world!

-Of course, we can recover our :code:`add-subroutine` commits by checking out that branch again.
+Of course, we can recover our :code:`add-subroutine` commits by checking out that branch again via :code:`$ git checkout add-subroutine`, but don't do that just yet.

 Making a second branch
 ~~~~~~~~~~~~~~~~~~~~~~

-Let's pretend that someone else on our team is the one working on
+Let's pretend that someone else on our team is working on
 :code:`add-subroutine` and that our job is to come up with a quote more
 inspiring than "Hello, world!".

+We currently have :code:`master` checked out, so any new branches we make will
+use :code:`master` as their jumping off point.

 .. code-block:: shell-session